MarjoleinHordijk/PythonTutorials/docs/source/03_03_Regression.md

 <br/>

-## 1. Simple Linear Regression With scikit-learn
+## 1. Simple Linear Regression with scikit-learn

 The sections below will guide you through the process of performing a simple linear regression using ```scikit-learn``` and ```NumPy```.
 That is, we will only consider one regressor variable (x).
 The next chapter will discuss Multiple Linear Regression (MLR) with multiple regressor variables.